jonkracht/technical-notes/git-notes.md

 Check configuration of git.
 Information is stored in ./.gitconfig:
 `git config --list`

-Configuration can be set at three levels:  system-wide, global (meaning user specific), and local/repository.
+Configuration can be set at three scopes:  system-wide, global (meaning user specific), and local/repository.

 `git config --list --show-scope` shows config parameters and from which level they are set.

-Repo settings (origin, location, etc.) are stored in  ./.git/config
+Repo settings (origin, location, etc.) are stored in `.git/config`

 ## Authentication